 It wasn't until two years after writing that first quote that I actually felt like I had a unique style and could sell my calligraphy services.
 I remember hearing this same thing from Molly Jacques that it took her about two years before she felt "good enough" and I thought that was a crazy-long time.
 But, it really is a time-intensive craft.
 Repetition is key and it's the only way to get better.
 It doesn't matter how many online classes you watch, you won't get better unless you're doing it.

 Even now, I have so much more to learn!
 I am constantly challenging myself and finding new tools or techniques to try.
 Most recently, my husband gifted me an iPad Pro and it is the coolest thing since sliced bread (he's so awesome).
 It is completely unlimited possibilities at my fingertips.
-Getting inspired by new tools and materials is what gets me re-invigorated the same way I was when I first started on this lettering journey two years ago.
+Getting inspired by new tools and materials is what gets me re-invigorated the same way I was when I first started on this lettering journey over three years ago.

 I'll be teaching a brush lettering workshop at Camp Bar in Wauwatosa, Wisconsin on Wednesday, October 17th!